fuzzygroup/wayfarer/docs/index.md

 # Versatile web crawling with Ruby

-Wayfarer is a small web crawling framework for Ruby that gets it right.
+Wayfarer is the swiss army knife for web crawling with Ruby.

 If you …